LucasHFS/The-Pragmatic-Programmer-Notes/readme.md

 Craftsmen of an earlier age were proud to sign their work.
 You should be, too.

 ## CheckList

-### Languages To Learn
-Tired of C, C++, and Java?
-Try the following languages.
-Each of these languages has different capabilities and a different "flavor."
-Try a small project at home using one or more of them.
-- CLOS
-- Dylan
-- Eiffel
-- Objective C
-- Prolog
-- Smalltalk
-- TOM

 ### The WISDOM Acrostic
 - **W**hat do you want them to learn?